SAP-samples/teched2023-AI284v/exercises/ex5/README.md

     <br>![](/exercises/ex5/images/add-address.png)

-Go ahead and create the list of header fields and line item fields as shown in the table and image below.
-Pay attention to the different data types and that the last two fields are line item fields (not header fields).
+Go ahead and create the list of header fields as shown in the table and image below.
+Pay attention to the different data types.
 Feel free to extend or reduce the list of fields.

 |  Field Type		    |  Field Name           | Data Type     | Setup Type
 |  :------------------- |  :-------------------	| :----------   | :----------